didacs/tRNA-gnomAD/Readme.md

 # tRNA anticodon genetic variants
-This pipeline queries gnomAD genomes VCFs to identify SNVs that impact the anticodon in tRNAs.
-Such variants could potentially have an effect on mRNA translation as there is a mismatch between the codon they recognize and the amino acid they carry.
+This pipeline queries gnomAD SNVs that impact the anticodon in tRNAs.
+Such variants could potentially have an effect on mRNA translation as they create a mismatch between the codon the tRNA recognizes and the amino acid it inserts, essentially misreading a correct codon in the CDS.

-# install nextflow
+## install nextflow
 Follow steps in https://www.nextflow.io/docs/latest/install.html#install-nextflow

-# create conda env
+## Create conda env
+Not necessary if samtools is not in your PATH, which is required to index the genome fasta file below
 ```
-# only necessary if samtools is not in your PATH, which is required to index the genome fasta file
-# otherwise nextflow with create and activate the env automatically
 mamba env create -f environment.yml
 mamba activate trna-vars
 ```

-# download and index hg38 reference genome
+## Download and index hg38 reference genome
 ```
 mkdir ref
 curl -o ref/GRCh38.p14.genome.fa.gz https://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_47/GRCh38.p14.genome.fa.gz